tkhamez/eve-api-php/docs/Api/MarketApi.md

 List historical orders from a corporation

 List cancelled and expired market orders placed on behalf of a corporation up to 90 days in the past.
-Requires one of the following EVE corporation role(s): Accountant, Trader

 ### Example